alt-ctrl-code/home/LOGGING.md

 We use logging to observe the behaviour of our code, quickly and easily, and as a fallback in lieu of more advanced tooling that may not be present in an applications deployment context, such as debuggers or profilers.
 But, observability has a natural trade-off &ndash; I/O is expensive.
-It is a fundamental obligation tThat application logging is performant.
+It is a fundamental obligation that application logging is performant.

 > __Good Design Rule:__  application logging must be performant.